magnusfagerlund/lip/readme.md

 The current implementation is written in VBA and is used in the immediate window in LIME Pro's VBA-editor.

 ###Get started
-Before you can start installing packages, you need to install LIP to your LIME Pro database.
-Download the zip-file, which includes all necessary files to get started, and follow these steps:
+Before you can start installing packages, you need to install LIP to your Lime CRM database.
+Download the zip-file of the latest release under https://github.com/Lundalogik/lip/releases/, which includes all necessary files to get started, and follow these steps:

 1. Add the SQL-procedures to your database by running the SQL-scripts (Important!
 Make sure you run the scripts on your database and NOT the master-database by selecting the correct database in the upper left corner)
 2. Run `exec lsp_setdatabasetimestamp` on your database